I’m Easily Overwhelmed by Strong Sensory Input: 7 Ways to Calm the Storm (For Sensory Kids)

 They are not being difficult they are being sensory sensitive.

-With the right sensory tools, calming techniques, and supportive environment, your child can:
+With the right tools & environment, your child can:

 Comments